feelpp/feelpp/QuickReference/mesh.md

   paraview <app_name>.sos
 \endverbatim

-In this section, we present some of the mesh definition and manipulation tools provided by \feel.
+In this section, we present some of the mesh definition and manipulation tools provided by Feel++.
 For more information you can also see \ref Gmsh.<br>

 # Basic Basic Meshes
-There is a list of basic geometries you can automatically generate with \feel library.
+There is a list of basic geometries you can automatically generate with Feel++ library.
 <table class="manual">
 <tr><th>Feel++ function</th><th>Dim</th><th>Description</th</tr>
 <tr><td> \c unitSegment();</td><td>1</td><td>Build a mesh of the unit segment $$[0,1]$$</td></tr>